pujarisahil/BridgeSession1GUI/README.md

  - Open your Command Prompt / Mac Terminal
- - Type "java -jar Start.java"
+ - Type "java -jar Start.jar"

 That should be it.